 Store leftovers in a mason jar or other airtight container, but there probably won’t be any!

 No problemo!
 The briny capers give the salad a pop of flavor, so kalamata olives or diced up artichoke hearts would be a great substitute.

 If you have extra time, feel free to add diced red onion for some bite, and even a squeeze of Dijon mustard.
 Fresh herbs like fresh parsley or dill would also be nice additions.
 You don’t want to overthink this though, as the recipe us supposed to quick and easy to throw together.

 I hope you love this healthy Mediterranean tuna salad recipe as much as I do!
 It really makes the perfect lunch and is my new favorite way to enjoy tuna.

 - 1 celery stalk diced

-- 1 tbsp olive oil add more to taste
+- 1 tablespoon olive oil add more to taste

-- 1 tbsp lemon juice add more to taste
+- 1 tablespoon lemon juice add more to taste

 - salt and pepper

 - Add all ingredients to a small bowl and mix well.
 Season to taste and add in additional olive oil and lemon juice to your liking.